HL7/US-Core/input/intro-notes/StructureDefinition-us-core-adi-documentreference-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core ADI DocumentReference profile.
-See the [Clinical Notes] section for additional details on using this profile for Clinical Notes:
+The following are example usage scenarios for the US Core ADI DocumentReference profile:

 -   Query for all ADI documents belonging to a Patient
 -   Query for a specific ADI Document type (e.g., POLST or Living Will)
--   Write a new ADI document to a Patient's Chart

 ### Mandatory and Must Support Data Elements

 The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the formal summary, definitions, and terminology requirements.